lgdesc/Ubi/grammar/Numerals.md

 There are audio files for the numbers:

+The numbers follow a vigesimal system.
+40 is 2x20.
+50 is 2x20+10.
+Their might be vestiges of a quinary system, but the non-five part in the numbers 6-9 cannot be analyzed as of yet.

 - 1   <audio controls>  <source src="../media/audio/1o.mp3"   type="audio/mpeg"> </audio>
 - 2   <audio controls>  <source src="../media/audio/2o.mp3"   type="audio/mpeg"> </audio>
 - 3   <audio controls>  <source src="../media/audio/3o.mp3"   type="audio/mpeg"> </audio>